tinaxie123/Uno_Orchestra/README.md

 ### 🍒Bootstrapped curriculum filtering

-*Stage 1: Router probe.* We run the current router checkpoint on every task in the pool with real sub-model execution — the router decomposes the task, delegates sub-tasks to actual models, and produces a final answer.
+*Stage 1*:  **Router probe**.
+We run the current router checkpoint on every task in the pool with real sub-model execution — the router decomposes the task, delegates sub-tasks to actual models, and produces a final answer.
 We evaluate each task via pass\@3 and check against the gold label.
 Tasks the router already solves correctly are discarded, as they carry no learning signal.

-*Stage 2: Teacher trajectory collection and SFT/RL split.* For each remaining task — where the router failed — we run a strong teacher orchestrator with the same model pool.
+*Stage 2*: **Teacher trajectory**  For each remaining task — where the router failed — we run a strong teacher orchestrator with the same model pool.
 If the teacher produces a correct trajectory, the task enters the SFT set as a demonstration for imitation learning.
 If the teacher also fails, the task enters the RL set, where the router must discover a working decomposition through its own exploration.

-*Stage 3: Overlong filtering.* Following the overlong filtering strategy of DAPO (Yu et al., 2025), we discard any trajectory whose token count exceeds the training context length.
-Truncated trajectories teach the model to produce incomplete decompositions; removing them allows the model to generalize to longer reasoning chains at inference time without incurring penalties from truncation during training.
+*Stage 3*: **Noise removal**: trajectories with infrastructure artifacts (API timeouts, incomplete responses) or dataset annotation errors (gold answers that are not valid API calls) are discarded, as they provide neither correct demonstrations nor meaningful reward signal.

 This pipeline is self-adaptive: it can be re-applied after each training round to produce a curriculum of increasing difficulty, as the router's capability boundary shifts with training.